Skip to main content

 2. Select a camera and click Settings.

-3. Under Devices, toggle on Real Time Streaming Protocol (RTSP).
+3. Under Device, toggle on Real Time Streaming Protocol (RTSP).

-4. When prompted, enter a username and password, and click Save.
+4. Enter a username and password, and click Enable.

 Copy and paste RTSP URLs

-For your convenience, you can see the RTSP URLs in Verkada Command, allowing you to copy and paste them with one click.
-You need to replace the [PASSWORD] text in the URL with the password that you set up for the camera, before using it in the RTSP client.
+For your convenience, you can see the RTSP URLs in Verkada Command.
+This allows you to copy and paste them with one click.
+You need to replace the [PASSWORD] text in the URL with the password you set up for the camera before using it in the RTSP client.

 RTSP specs by camera model